domenicopopolizio/domenicopopolizio.github.io/README.md

 -All the html file are only hosted on github pages  (https://domenicopopolizio.github.io);

--All the php file, instead, are hosted on 000webhostapp on the link above ( the sameof the index.php page), but all the codes are in this repository!
+-All the php file, instead, are hosted on 000webhostapp on the link above ( the same of the index.php page), but all the codes are in this repository!

 -------------------------------------------------------------------------------------------------------